 In cases of systemic sexual abuse, initiating an independent investigation is standard protocol.
 Sometimes, if the abuse is recent, the police will also investigate, but because of complex psychological reasons, many victims don’t report their abuse until the legal statute of limitations on sexual misconduct charges has passed.
+Or, in cases such as Presentation High School, where mandated reporters fail to contact the police, the statute of limitations often expires.
 In such cases, an independent investigation serves two purposes:

 - It allows the organization to get a full picture of the misconduct that occurred, which allows them to make improvements in training staff on mandatory reporting laws, creating a safer environment, and minimizing the risk that such abuse will occur again.